swc-bb/2018-02-22-Potsdam-Berlin/index.md

 {% endcomment %}

 <p>
-	This workshop is a <strong>Python-Workshop</strong> with a focus on scientific computing and reproducible research.
+	This workshop is a <strong>Python-Novice-Workshop</strong> with a focus on scientific computing and reproducible research.
 	Everyone with basic knowledge of Python or a similar scripting language, such as R or Matlab, among others, is invited to <strong>join and getting in touch with tools and structures to write scientific code with a high-quality, that is reproducible and follows a well-documented standard</strong>.
+If you know what a variable and a loop are, you are fine.
+If you wonder whether this workshop is appropriate for you, don't hesitate to get in touch.
 </p>

 {% if page.carpentry == "swc" %}